Shim Wan-koo: Early life and education

-Shim was born in Songho Village, Yaum-ri, Daehyeon-myeon, Ulsan-gun, South Gyeongsang Province, Japanese Korea on July 1, 1938.
+Shim was born in Songho Village, Yaum-ri, Daehyeon-myeon, Ulsan-gun, Keishōnan Province (South Gyeongsang Province), Korea, Empire of Japan on July 1, 1938.
 He graduated from Sungkyunkwan University; majoring in economics.

 Political career

-Member of the National Assembly and Mayor of Ulsan (1985-2002)
+Member of the National Assembly and Mayor of Ulsan (1985–2002)

-Shim ran for the Ulsan-Ulju-gun electoral district in the 1981 South Korean legislative election and but came in third place with only 18.44% of the vote.
+Shim ran for the Ulsan-Ulju County electoral district in the 1981 South Korean legislative election and but came in third place with only 18.44% of the vote.
 He ran for the same electoral district in the 1985 South Korean legislative election and was elected along with Kim Tae-ho of the ruling Democratic Justice Party.
 He ran under the Reunification Democratic Party for the Ulsan Nam-gu electoral district in the 1988 South Korean legislative election and was elected for a four-year term.
 He ran for the same district in the 1992 South Korean legislative election, but lost to Cha Soo-myung.

 Shim was elected as Mayor of Ulsan in 1995, however as Ulsan took its current form as a metropolitan city on July 15, 1997; making Shim's official term start from July 15, 1997.

 He left the conservative Grand National Party on September 14, 1998, and joined the more liberal National Congress for New Politics that was led by Kim Dae-jung.
 He was sentenced to jail in 2002 for accepting bribery from a construction company, but all charges against him were dropped and he was later pardoned by Roh Moo-hyun.

-After serving as Mayor of Ulsan (2002-2020)
+After serving as Mayor of Ulsan (2002–2020)

 While Shim supported conservative candidate Lee Myung-bak during the 2007 South Korean presidential election, he supported liberal candidate Moon Jae-in during the 2012 South Korean presidential election.
 He supported Song Cheol-ho's campaign for Mayor of Ulsan in 2018.